Blackdeer1524/Dict2Flashcards/README.md

 #### [Local](#word-parsers)
 Parses local JSON dictionary, that is located in **./media** folder

-To register a local dictionary, create a python file inside **./plugins/parsers/word_parsers/local/** with the following protocol:
+To register a local dictionary, create a python file inside **./plugins/parsers/word/local/** with the following protocol:
-  * DICTIONARY_PATH: str - relative path to the JSON dictionary of [dictionary format](#dictionary-format) that is located inside **./media** folder
+  * DICTIONARY_NAME: str - relative path to the JSON dictionary of [dictionary format](#dictionary-format) that is located inside **./media** folder
   * SCHEME_DOCS: str - documentation to the resulting scheme
   * translate(word: str, word_dict: dict) function that converts [dictionary entry](#dictionary-format) to [card format](#card-format)

 ### [Sentence parsers](#parsers)
-To create a sentence parser, create a python file inside **./plugins/parsers/sentence_parsers/** with the following protocol:
+To create a sentence parser, create a python file inside **./plugins/parsers/sentence/** with the following protocol:
   * get(word: str) -> Generator\[tuple\[list\[str], str], int, tuple\[list\[str], str]] function that takes word for which
   sentences are needed.
 This function has to have 2 stages
     * initialization on first next() call
     * current step batch size initialization on \<gen>.send(batch_size) that returns sentence batch of \<batch_size>

 ### [Image parsers](#parsers)
-To create an image parser, create a python file inside **./plugins/parsers/image_parsers/** with the following protocol:
+To create an image parser, create a python file inside **./plugins/parsers/image/** with the following protocol:
   * get(word: str) -> Generator\[tuple\[list\[str], str], int, tuple\[list\[str], str]] function that takes word for which
   images are needed.
 This function has to have 2 stages
     * initialization on first next() call